Why we have a teacher shortage

 How is the huge drop in teacher pay possible?
 Haven’t we invested a lot more in education since 1975?
 In 1975, adjusted for inflation, we spent about $5,000 per student.
 We spend $10,000 today adjusted for inflation.
 We doubled our spending after inflation on education, but none of that money went to the people who teach our children.

-Student population in America from 1950 to 2009 went up 96%, but non-instructional staff went up 702%.
+Student population in America from 1950 to 2009 went up 96 percent, but non-instructional staff went up 702 percent.
 That’s where a large part of the money went.
-These staff are there because we have asked our schools to take on the jobs of health-care, more meals, psychological guidance, speech pathology, nicer facilities today than 1950 and much more administrative jobs to handle all the rules created by Washington, D.C., and Tallahassee.
+These staff are there because we have asked our schools to take on the jobs of healthcare, more meals, psychological guidance, speech pathology, nicer facilities today than 1950 and much more administrative jobs to handle all the rules created by Washington, D.C., and Tallahassee.

+As T points out, the cost of getting an education for a teaching job has dramatically increased.

 There are many jobs for smart college graduates that now pay better than teaching with less hassle compared to 1975.
 We doubled our education spending in real dollar terms but put none of it into the people most responsible for our children’s education — teachers.
 Less money for a harder job.
 Should anyone be surprised we have a large teacher shortage in Florida and around the country?